Waiting game: An extended look at how we queue

 Walt Disney Imagineering -- the company's team of designers and engineers -- constructs the waiting line with the same care used for the attraction itself, adding games, interactive features and performances, and giving guests plenty to do.
 That keeps them from measuring the passage of time, which is typically the primary behavior in a queue.
 "If we increase our mental workload, if we occupy our mind, then we're not keeping track of time and, therefore, the wait seems shorter than it really is," Richard Ledbetter, a lecturer at Indiana University Bloomington, said in a phone interview.

-People queue outside an attraction at the Walt Disney Studios Park at Disneyland Paris.
+A line outside an attraction at Disneyland Paris.
 Credit: BERTRAND GUAY/AFP/AFP/Getty Images

 In a study titled "Practices for designing amusement park queues